ghc/ghc/docs/users_guide/glasgow_exts.rst

 Deriving any other class
 ------------------------

+.. ghc-flag:: -XDeriveAnyClass

+    Allow use of any typeclass in ``deriving`` clauses.

-With ``-XDeriveAnyClass`` you can derive any other class.
+With :ghc-flag:`-XDeriveAnyClass` you can derive any other class.
 The compiler will simply generate an instance declaration with no explicitly-defined methods.
 This is